mimiteto/bitwarden-cli-server-image/README.md

 Helm chart will ease your deployment.
 Consider inspecting it, inspecting the image build scripts and then build your image.
-Overall, be cautios, as those scripts have direct access to your credentials.
+Overall, be cautious, as those scripts have direct access to your credentials.

 To install the chart, clone the current repository, then run:
 ```